ak-mustafa/bash-course-content/12-Networking/README.md

 # Networking

-This section covers networking in Bash, including:
+This section covers networking commands in Bash, including:

 - Using `ping` and `curl`
-- Checking network connectivity
+- Downloading files with `wget`

 ## Examples